 Chris Andres, State of Nevada, Division of Environmental Protection – Ms. Andres has worked for the Nevada Division of Environmental Protection for the past 11 years in the Bureaus of Corrective Action and Federal Facilities in its Las Vegas Office.
 She currently serves as Chief for the Bureau of Federal Facilities with a primary mission of providing programmatic and regulatory oversight for environmental activities at the Nevada National Security Site and Nevada Off-Sites.
 Prior to relocating to Las Vegas, Ms. Andres worked for the Bureau of Waste Management and the Hazardous Sites Cleanup Program (Superfund) for the Pennsylvania Department of Environmental Protection for 16.5 years.
 She earned a B.S. in Biology from DeSales University in Center Valley, PA and a M.S. in Natural Resources from Ball State University in Muncie, IN.Richard Arnold, Consolidated Group of Tribes and Organizations (CGTO) – Mr. Arnold is a Southern Paiute and serves as the Spokesperson for the CGTO, which is comprised of 16 American Indian tribes from Nevada, California, Utah, and Arizona, with demonstrated cultural and historic ties to the lands now occupied by the Nevada National Security Site (NNSS).
 Since 1990, the CGTO has effectively interacted with the National Nuclear Security Administration’s American Indian Consultation Program by co-developing systematic ethnographic studies that identify and protect culturally significant areas and resources.
 Mr. Arnold assisted in coordinating tribal participation in developing American Indian text into the NNSS Site-Wide Environmental Impact Statement that was adopted as a national model by the Department of Energy, Office of Environmental Management.

-Richard Howe, White Pine County Commission – (bio coming soon)
+Richard Howe, White Pine County Commission – (bio not available)